EvidentSecurity/esp-sdk-ruby/docs/CustomComplianceControlsApi.md

 id = 56 # Integer | Custom Compliance Control ID

 opts = {
-  identifier: "identifier_example", # String | The identifier of this custom control
+  include: "include_example", # String | Related objects that can be included in the response:  custom_compliance_standard, custom_compliance_domain, signatures, custom_signatures See Including Objects for more information.
   custom_compliance_domain_id: 56, # Integer | The ID of the Custom Compliance Domain this custom control belongs to
+  custom_signature_ids: [56], # Array<Integer> | An array of custom signatures identified by custom_signature_id that belong to this custom control
   description: "description_example", # String | The description for this custom control
+  identifier: "identifier_example", # String | The identifier of this custom control
   name: "name_example", # String | Name
   position: 56, # Integer | The position of this custom control within the custom domain
-  signature_ids: [56], # Array<Integer> | An array of signatures identified by signature_id that belong to this custom control
+  signature_ids: [56] # Array<Integer> | An array of signatures identified by signature_id that belong to this custom control
-  custom_signature_ids: [56], # Array<Integer> | An array of custom signatures identified by custom_signature_id that belong to this custom control
-  include: "include_example" # String | Related objects that can be included in the response:  custom_compliance_standard, custom_compliance_domain, signatures, custom_signatures See Including Objects for more information.
 }

 begin